> 300 URLs

 "Which way is Home Daddy?"

-Once Upon-a-Time on Kwajalein
+Once Upon a Time on Kwajalein

 When I was twenty four, I worked as a civilian electronics technician at the Nike Zeus anti-ballistic missile test facility, run by the U.S. Army, located in the Pacific on Kwajalein, Atoll, Marshal Islands.